Heroes-Academy/OOP_Fall2016/docs/source/exercises/intro_object_exercises.rst

 .. code-block:: python
     :linenos:

-    :caption: Compute the new position using the box_info object
+    # Compute the new position using the box_info object

     def update_position(box_info):
         ### test if the box is out of bounds